Multibit-Legacy/multibit-hd/README.md

 #### Why not Java 8 ?

-At the time MBHD was being written (Q4 2013) Java 8 was not in production release and the sheer size of the packaged download was coming in at 150Mb (18x MultiBit Classic and 3x the Java 7 packaged footprints).
-That footprint alone would be sufficient to dramatically increase the cost of serving the application.
+At the time MBHD was being written (Q4 2013 - Q1 2014) Java 8 was not in production release and the sheer size of the packaged download was coming in at 150Mb (18x MultiBit Classic and 3x the standard Java 7 packaged footprints).
+That footprint alone would be sufficient to dramatically increase the cost of serving the application and deter people from downloading.

+We will revisit this once we have suitable compressed JWrapper JREs available.

 #### Why not JavaFX ?

 JavaFX was only available as version 2.2 on Java 7 and the move to Java 8 was not going to happen.
-There were many significant features missing in JavaFX which would only be fixed in Java 8 (e.g. right to left languages, integration with native platform for Bitcoin URI protocol handling, reporting uncaught exceptions).
+There were many significant features missing in JavaFX 2.2 which would only be fixed in Java 8 (e.g. right to left languages, integration with native platform for Bitcoin URI protocol handling, reporting uncaught exceptions).

 This technology was not suitable for the very wide range of people using MultiBit in all corners of the globe.

 #### Why Swing ?

-Although Swing is not pretty, there is a vast amount of support for it.
-The code is near bullet-proof for most use cases and it fully supports internationalization which is a key requirement for MultiBit.
+There is a vast amount of support for Swing.
+The code is near bullet-proof for most use cases and it fully supports internationalization which is a key requirement for MultiBit HD.
 Also, many of the supporting libraries for Swing pre-date 2009 making it much harder for [dependency chain attacks](http://gary-rowe.com/agilestack/2013/07/03/preventing-dependency-chain-attacks-in-maven/) to take place.

+With some effort Swing can be made to look quite modern.

 Swing also allows us to smoothly integrate with the native platform which puts it ahead of JavaFX until at least Q4 2014.